How To Write A Music Review That Gets Love And Traffic Monday February 27 2023, 11:45 PM

 Many blogs write tons of posts that nobody really wants to read.
 Try to avoid the common and surface ways to describe a song or artist, like "It sounds great" or "This artist is really impressive".

-If you aren't going to put any kind of magic in your writing, don't bother writing it.
-Who knows, you may benefit from being the type of reviewer that does a video or a podcast and blogging just may not be your medium.
+If you aren't going to put any magic in your writing, don't bother writing it.
+Who knows, you may benefit from being the type of reviewer that does a video or a podcast, and blogging may not be your medium.

 Cover The All The Bases

-For the most effective review, you will want to be someone who is truly familiar with the ins and out of music.
+For the most effective review, you will want to be truly familiar with the ins and out of music.
 The more you know about song creation, the better your opinion will be on the release.

 A review that takes the time to break down many elements of the work shows that the reviewer is a professional that knows their stuff.

-All the song's elements include the lyrics, instrumentation, mood, melody, and emotional performance if the main artist that is releasing the work.
+All the song's elements include the lyrics, instrumentation, mood, melody, and emotional performance of the main artist that is releasing the work.

 If you avoid this type of writing or have factual errors in your critique of the artist's musicality, your opinion will not mean as much.